isabella232/docs-13/docs/New_GraphCMS_Beta.md

 - Staging Preview
 - API Explorer (API per Stages)

+!!! warning
+    The performance of the beta is not on par with the production version since we are using minimal hardware ressources for testing purposes.
+The final version will have a highly increased performance.

 ## How to Give Feedback
 During the beta we are dependent on your feedback!
 There may be things that are not working properly or some rough edges, but we still want you to provide us with everything that you find buggy or weird.
 If you are missing something or got stuck somewhere, just let us know!